pelias/documentation/installing.md

 suggests you can specify multiple files to import.
 Unfortunately, you can't, although we'd like to [support that in the future](https://github.com/pelias/openstreetmap/issues/55).

-Second, note that the Openaddresses section does _not_ have an `adminLookup` flag.
-The Openaddresses importer only supports controlling this option by a command line flag currently.
+Second, note that the OpenAddresses section does _not_ have an `adminLookup` flag.
+The OpenAddresses importer only supports controlling this option by a command line flag currently.
 Again this is something [we'd like to fix](https://github.com/pelias/openaddresses/issues/51).
-See the importer [readme](https://github.com/pelias/openaddresses/blob/master/README.md) for details on how to configure admin lookup and deduplication for Openaddresses.
+See the importer [readme](https://github.com/pelias/openaddresses/blob/master/README.md) for details on how to configure admin lookup and deduplication for OpenAddresses.

 ### Install Elasticsearch